eoduniyi/hyperSpec.gsoc2020/blog/test.md

 }
 ```
 #### 4.3.1.
 Understanding the pieces of `qplotspc`
-Okay, clearly there is a bunch of stuff going on in this function, so let's try and break this into pieces first:
+Okay, clearly there is a bunch of stuff going on in this function, so let's try and break this into pieces:

 piece_1: parameters list
 ```R